nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 3. `EditFieldCommand` is executed, and with the `CommandType.EDIT_FIELD` carried by `CommandResult`, `MainWindow` calls `handleEditField()` method.
 The interaction between `MainWindow` and `PersonProfile` is covered in detail in **[View Feature](#view-feature)**.

 ![EditFieldSequenceDiagram.png](images/EditFieldSequenceDiagram.png)

+#### Design considerations:

+**Aspect: How delete executes:**

+* **Alternative 1 (current choice):** Delete multiple fosterers at once.
+    * Pros: Do not have to parse user input multiple times in order for the user to perform mass deletion.
+    * Cons: Slightly harder to implement.

+* **Alternative 2:** Delete only one fosterer at a time.
+    * Pros: Easy to implement.
+    * Cons: Overhead associated with a chain of delete commands should the user choose to perform multiple deletions.

 <br>